Pedro24681/sql-ecommerce-case-study/ARCHITECTURE.md

 ### Conclusion

 This architecture is intentionally designed to balance clarity and realism.
-It shows how transactional data can be modeled, queried, and analyzed using patterns that scale beyond toy examples, while remaining easy to understand and review.
+It shows how transactional data can be modeled, queried, and analyzed using patterns that scale beyond toy examples, while remaining easy to understand and modify for learning purposes.

+The structure reflects how a real analyst would approach:

+- schema design
+- analytical SQL development
+- documentation and communication of results

 The structure reflects how a real analyst would approach: